stephanemora/azure-docs.fr-fr/articles/service-bus-messaging/service-bus-dotnet-get-started-with-queues.md

 ### <a name="add-code-to-send-messages-to-the-queue"></a>Ajouter du code pour envoyer des messages à la file d’attente

+1. Dans **Program.cs**, ajoutez les instructions `using` suivantes en haut de la définition de l’espace de noms, avant la déclaration de classe.

+    ```csharp
+    using System.Threading.Tasks;
+    using Azure.Messaging.ServiceBus;
+    ```
+2. Dans la classe `Program`, déclarez les propriétés suivantes, juste avant la méthode `Main`.

+    Remplacez `<NAMESPACE CONNECTION STRING>` par la chaîne de connexion principale à votre espace de noms Service Bus. et remplacez `<QUEUE NAME>` par le nom de la file d’attente.

+    ```csharp

+    // connection string to your Service Bus namespace
+    static string connectionString = "<NAMESPACE CONNECTION STRING>";

+    // name of your Service Bus queue
+    static string queueName = "<QUEUE NAME>";

+    // the client that owns the connection and can be used to create senders and receivers
+    static ServiceBusClient client;

+    // the sender used to publish messages to the queue
+    static ServiceBusSender sender;

+    // number of messages to be sent to the queue
+    private const int numOfMessages = 3;

+    ```
-1. Remplacez le contenu de **Program.cs** par le code suivant.
+3. Remplacez le code de la méthode `Main` par le code suivant.
+Pour plus d’informations sur le code, consultez les commentaires de code.
 Voici les étapes importantes du code.
     1. Crée un objet [ServiceBusClient](/dotnet/api/azure.messaging.servicebus.servicebusclient) à l’aide de la chaîne de connexion principale à l’espace de noms.
     1. Utilise la méthode [CreateSender](/dotnet/api/azure.messaging.servicebus.servicebusclient.createsender) sur l’objet [ServiceBusClient](/dotnet/api/azure.messaging.servicebus.servicebusclient) pour créer un objet [ServiceBusSender](/dotnet/api/azure.messaging.servicebus.servicebussender) pour la file d’attente Service Bus spécifique.
     1. Crée un objet [ServiceBusMessageBatch](/dotnet/api/azure.messaging.servicebus.servicebusmessagebatch) à l’aide de la méthode [ServiceBusSender.CreateMessageBatchAsync](/dotnet/api/azure.messaging.servicebus.servicebussender.createmessagebatchasync).
     1. Ajoutez des messages au lot à l’aide de [ServiceBusMessageBatch.TryAddMessage](/dotnet/api/azure.messaging.servicebus.servicebusmessagebatch.tryaddmessage).
     1. Envoie le lot de messages à file d’attente Service Bus à l’aide de la méthode [ServiceBusSender.SendMessagesAsync](/dotnet/api/azure.messaging.servicebus.servicebussender.sendmessagesasync).

-        Pour plus d'informations, consultez les commentaires du code.
+        ```csharp
+        static async Task Main()
+        {
+            // The Service Bus client types are safe to cache and use as a singleton for the lifetime
+            // of the application, which is best practice when messages are being published or read
+            // regularly.
+            //
+            // Create the clients that we'll use for sending and processing messages.
+            client = new ServiceBusClient(connectionString);
+            sender = client.CreateSender(queueName);

+            // create a batch
+            using ServiceBusMessageBatch messageBatch = await sender.CreateMessageBatchAsync();

+            for (int i = 1; i <= numOfMessages; i++)
+            {
+                // try adding a message to the batch
+                if (!messageBatch.TryAddMessage(new ServiceBusMessage($"Message {i}")))
+                {
+                    // if it is too large for the batch
+                    throw new Exception($"The message {i} is too large to fit in the batch.");
+                }
+            }

+            try
+            {
+                // Use the producer client to send the batch of messages to the Service Bus queue
+                await sender.SendMessagesAsync(messageBatch);
+                Console.WriteLine($"A batch of {numOfMessages} messages has been published to the queue.");
+            }
+            finally
+            {
+                // Calling DisposeAsync on client types is required to ensure that network
+                // resources and other unmanaged objects are properly cleaned up.
+                await sender.DisposeAsync();
+                await client.DisposeAsync();
+            }

+            Console.WriteLine("Press any key to end the application");
+            Console.ReadKey();
+        }
+        ```
+1. Voici à quoi doit ressembler votre fichier Program.cs :

     ```csharp
     using System;
     using System.Threading.Tasks;
     using Azure.Messaging.ServiceBus;

     namespace QueueSender
     {
         class Program
         {
             // connection string to your Service Bus namespace
             static string connectionString = "<NAMESPACE CONNECTION STRING>";

             // name of your Service Bus queue
             static string queueName = "<QUEUE NAME>";

             // the client that owns the connection and can be used to create senders and receivers
             static ServiceBusClient client;

             // the sender used to publish messages to the queue
             static ServiceBusSender sender;

             // number of messages to be sent to the queue
             private const int numOfMessages = 3;

             static async Task Main()
             {
                 // The Service Bus client types are safe to cache and use as a singleton for the lifetime
                 // of the application, which is best practice when messages are being published or read
                 // regularly.
                 //
                 // Create the clients that we'll use for sending and processing messages.
                 client = new ServiceBusClient(connectionString);
                 sender = client.CreateSender(queueName);

                 // create a batch
                 using ServiceBusMessageBatch messageBatch = await sender.CreateMessageBatchAsync();

                 for (int i = 1; i <= numOfMessages; i++)
                 {
                     // try adding a message to the batch
                     if (!messageBatch.TryAddMessage(new ServiceBusMessage($"Message {i}")))
                     {
                         // if it is too large for the batch
                         throw new Exception($"The message {i} is too large to fit in the batch.");
                     }
                 }

                 try
                 {
                     // Use the producer client to send the batch of messages to the Service Bus queue
                     await sender.SendMessagesAsync(messageBatch);
                     Console.WriteLine($"A batch of {numOfMessages} messages has been published to the queue.");
                 }
                 finally
                 {
                     // Calling DisposeAsync on client types is required to ensure that network
                     // resources and other unmanaged objects are properly cleaned up.
                     await sender.DisposeAsync();
                     await client.DisposeAsync();
                 }

                 Console.WriteLine("Press any key to end the application");
                 Console.ReadKey();
             }
         }
     }
     ```
 1. Remplacez `<NAMESPACE CONNECTION STRING>` par la chaîne de connexion principale à votre espace de noms Service Bus. et remplacez `<QUEUE NAME>` par le nom de la file d’attente.
 1. Générez le projet et vérifiez qu’il ne présente pas d’erreurs.
 1. Exécutez le programme et attendez le message de confirmation.